Avoid the Promotions Tab: Email Deliverability Tips

 Key Points on How to Keep Emails from Going to Promotions Tab

-Promotions Tab: A separate inbox section where email providers like Gmail place marketing and promotional messages, often leading them to be overlooked by recipients.
+- Promotions Tab: A separate inbox section where email providers like Gmail place marketing and promotional messages, often leading them to be overlooked by recipients.

-Email Service Providers (ESPs): Platforms like Gmail, Outlook, and Yahoo, that act as gatekeepers, filtering emails based on content, sender history, and user behavior.
+- Email Service Providers (ESPs): Platforms like Gmail, Outlook, and Yahoo that act as gatekeepers, filtering emails based on content, sender history, and user behavior.

-Limit Images and Links: Use minimal images and links to avoid looking like an ad.
+- Limit images and links: Use minimal images and links to avoid looking like an ad.

-Focus on Value: Send helpful content, not just promotions, to increase engagement.
+- Focus on value: Send helpful content, not just promotions, to increase engagement.

 Introduction